redpanda-data/connect/website/docs/components/inputs/mongodb.md

     query: |2 # No default (required)
         root.from = {"$lte": timestamp_unix()}
         root.to = {"$gte": timestamp_unix()}
+    batchSize: 1000
+    sort: {} # No default (optional)
+    limit: 0 # No default (optional)
 ```

 </TabItem>
 </Tabs>

-Once the rows from the query are exhausted this input shuts down, allowing the pipeline to gracefully terminate (or the next input in a [sequence](/docs/components/inputs/sequence) to execute).
+Once the documents from the query are exhausted, this input shuts down, allowing the pipeline to gracefully terminate (or the next input in a [sequence](/docs/components/inputs/sequence) to execute).

 ## Fields